publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXXXI/ptD/m__us_usc_t42_s300mm–61.md

         (2) __Funding__

-        Out of any money in the Treasury not otherwise appropriated, there shall be deposited into the Fund for each of fiscal years 2012 through 2016 (and the last calendar quarter of fiscal year 2011)—
+        Out of any money in the Treasury not otherwise appropriated, there shall be deposited into the Fund for fiscal year 2016 and each subsequent fiscal year through fiscal year 2090—

             (A)

-             the Federal share, consisting of an amount equal to the lesser of—
+             the Federal share, consisting of an amount equal to—

-                (i) 90 percent of the expenditures in carrying out this subchapter for the respective fiscal year (initially based on estimates, subject to subsequent reconciliation based on actual expenditures); or

-                (ii)

-                    (I) $71,000,000 for the last calendar quarter of fiscal year 2011, $318,000,000 for fiscal year 2012, $354,000,000 for fiscal year 2013, $382,000,000 for fiscal year 2014, and $431,000,000 for fiscal year 2015; and

-                    (II) subject to paragraph (4), an additional amount for fiscal year 2016 from unexpended amounts for previous fiscal years; plus
+                (i) for fiscal year 2016, $330,000,000;

+                (ii) for fiscal year 2017, $345,610,000;

+                (iii) for fiscal year 2018, $380,000,000;

+                (iv) for fiscal year 2019, $440,000,000;

+                (v) for fiscal year 2020, $485,000,000;

+                (vi) for fiscal year 2021, $501,000,000;

+                (vii) for fiscal year 2022, $518,000,000;

+                (viii) for fiscal year 2023, $535,000,000;

+                (ix) for fiscal year 2024, $552,000,000;

+                (x) for fiscal year 2025, $570,000,000; and

+                (xi) for each subsequent fiscal year through fiscal year 2090, the amount specified under this subparagraph for the previous fiscal year increased by the percentage increase in the consumer price index for all urban consumers (all items; United States city average) as estimated by the Secretary for the 12-month period ending with March of the previous year; plus

             (B) the New York City share, consisting of the amount contributed under the contract under [section 300mm–41(d) of this title][/us/usc/t42/s300mm–41/d].